Updated June 9, 2023

 - Plan for the coming week

-- Every Friday, take a half hour off your work schedule and review that report on the week that went by and analyzes what could’ve made the report even better and try and align your thought process into believing it can achieve more than what this current spreadsheet shows.
+- Every Friday, take a half-hour off your work schedule, review that report on the week that went by, analyze what could’ve made the report even better, and try and align your thought process into believing it can achieve more than this current spreadsheet shows.

-- Engage in constantly improving your mental ability to stay focused on the project management career goals and complete them with utter and sheer satisfaction.
+- Engage in constantly improving your mental ability to stay focused on the project management career goals and complete them with complete satisfaction.

-Your project management as a career path requires you to be a proactive individual whose sole purpose is to ensure that projects are taken up with a view to continuously improve business performance in any way possible.
-No business is perfect and there are certainly more than one development areas within the organizational workflow that needs careful attention and amendments.
+Your project management as a career path requires you to be a proactive individual whose sole purpose is to ensure that projects are taken up to improve business performance in any way possible continuously.
+No business is perfect, and there is certainly more than one development area within the organizational workflow that needs careful attention and amendments.

-Creating a path for yourself can be very rewarding and can get the attention of the top and senior management on to an efficient project manager who would love to continuously participate, contribute, and learn the ways of project management as a career path within the organization.
+Creating a path for yourself can be very rewarding.
+It can get the attention of the top and senior management to an efficient project manager who would love to continuously participate, contribute, and learn the ways of project management as a career path within the organization.

-Your stint on that project will come as a surprise to you and you will slowly get you to know and reach your potential and far exceed it.
+Your stint on that project will surprise you, and you will slowly get to know and reach your potential and far exceed it.
 This will be the perfect rejuvenation tool for you to implement.

-Communication is always a great medium for getting in touch with your inner-self especially when you have the need to refresh your project management as a career path or for that matter any career.
-One such way of making things a bit more exciting for you to pitch in yourself back in the game is to communicate with the past, and by that I mean reconnect with an old manager.
-Here this manager could be the one who first hired you and you reported to them or this is someone from your current company or someone you really clicked with.
+Communication is always a great medium for getting in touch with your inner self, especially when you need to refresh your project management as a career path or, for that matter, any career.
+One way of making things a bit more exciting for you to pitch in yourself back in the game is to communicate with the past, which means reconnecting with an old manager.
+This manager could be the one who first hired you, and you reported to them, or this is someone from your current company or someone you clicked with.

-This sort of communicate could bring you face to face with the reason you decided to become a project manager in the first place and can take you back down that road again.
-A good conversation with your ex-manager can spring up things for you for the better.
+This sort of communication could bring you face to face with the reason you decided to become a project manager in the first place and can take you back down that road again.
+A good conversation with your ex-manager can improve things for you.

 People management forms a key concept within project management as a career path.
 Being able to positively influence your team members and create a drive and a sense of purpose for them can help you with all the projects you and your team take up.
-People management can, in fact, double your chance at refreshing your project management as a career path at a faster pace.
+People management can double your chance at refreshing your project management as a career path at a faster pace.

-Here you will not only concentrate on the operational, planning, and be organizing aspects of project management as a career path but will also boost the chance of your team contributing and uplifting the project and you as well.
-This will surely form a give-and-take relationship that you can harbor with your team and organization, posing to be a win-win situation for all.
+Here you will not only concentrate on the operational, planning, and organizing aspects of project management as a career path but will also boost the chance of your team contributing and uplifting the project and you.
+This will surely form a give-and-take relationship that you can harbor with your group and organization, posing to be a win-win situation for all.

-This is the most important step and the aspect that can help you out of a slack period in your project management as a career path and disallow you to get back into that period of time.
-Love what you do and what you do will love you back, resulting in success.
+This is the most important step that can help you out of a slack period in your project management as a career path and disallow you from getting back into that period.
+Love what you do and what you will love back, resulting in success.

 A person who enjoys their work is always successful and will yield positive results always.
 It is no point if you don’t enjoy what you do or even where you do it.
-We often dislike our jobs and hate Mondays but the key to dispelling that is simply to get latched onto what you like doing and where you would like doing it.
-A project manager can work effectively and efficiently only when they have complete control over what they do and accordingly steer their way to success.
+We often dislike our jobs and hate Mondays, but the key to dispelling that is simply to get latched onto what you like and where you would like to do it.
+Project managers can work effectively and efficiently only when they have complete control over what they do and steer their way to success accordingly.